The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 13.10.
 Glossary#

-• survival analysis: A set of methods for describing and predicting lifetimes, or more generally time until an event occurs.
+• survival analysis: A set of methods for describing and predicting the time until an event of interest, often focused on lifetimes or durations.

-• survival function: A function that maps from a time, \(t\), to the probability of surviving past \(t\).
+• survival function: A function that maps from a time, \(t\), to the probability of surviving beyond \(t\).

-• hazard function: A function that maps from \(t\) to the fraction of people alive until \(t\) who die at \(t\).
+• hazard function: A function that maps from \(t\) to the fraction of cases that survive until \(t\) and experience the event at \(t\).

 13.11.
 Exercises#